|Support||Help Desk, Chat, Phone & Knowledge Base|

 But it’s also refreshing to see a company stay current with technology while sticking to its flagship product and its core market.
 In a way, FatCow is kind of like the Coca-Cola of web hosting, and for small businesses looking for stability and predictability – it’s a welcome approach.

 In addition, FatCow provides a few interesting bonus features that add value.
-I like that they were one of the first web hosts to go 100% wind-powered.
+I like that they were among the first web hosts to go 100% wind-powered.
 They include a free 1-800 number, which can be useful for some businesses.
-They also provide lots of other random bonuses – like free website design icons and a fun, friendly brand tone.
+They also provide many other random bonuses – like free website design icons and a fun, friendly brand tone.

 All positives in my book.